poojaram/linear-logistic-modelling/README.md

 # Notebook Set 4
 Notebooks on linear and Poisson regression using data on Faculty salaries.
+Note, to view the described graphs, see the `part-N.html` files.
+These are most easily viewed by creating a local server in your repository (i.e., `live-server`), or simply opening up the `.html` file using a web browser.